DiG-IN: Diffusion Guidance for Investigating Networks -- Uncovering Classifier Differences Neuron Visualisations and Visual Counterfactual Explanations: Visual Counterfactual Explanations

 Given $z_T$, $(C_t)_{t=1}^T$ and $(\varnothing_t)_{t=1}^T$ and the original XA maps $\hat{M}_t^{(i)}$ we can finally define our optimization objective as in \cref{eq:vce_loss}.
 Our new initialization will show class features from $y$ and be relatively similar to $\hat{x}$, however, as we show in Figure \ref{fig:prompt_to_prompt}, the resulting images often have quite low confidence in the target class $y$ and non-localized changes.
 Optimizing the confidence can again be done by maximizing $\log p_f(y|x)$.
 For the distance regularization, we use the segmentation-based regularization described in the main paper in \cref{eq:distance_reg}.

+The idea behind our distance regularization is to allow the UVCE process to do larger color changes on the object itself if necessary but keep the background as close to the original image as possible.
+If we know the pixel locations corresponding to the foreground object in the original image, i.e. we are given a foreground segmentation mask $S_\text{PX}$ it is easy to define the distance regularization in pixel space as was done in the main paper:

+Since we know the class name associated with the foreground object, we could in principle use a segmentation model with text prompting to obtain such a mask.
+However, we noticed that off-the-shelve text prompted models often yield unreliable segmentation masks.
+To overcome this, we first generate a mask estimate using the XA maps and then use this to generate a point prompt for HQ-SAM \cite{sam_hq} to generate a segmentation mask in pixel space.
+We found point prompting with pixel locations belonging to the foreground object to yield much more reliable segmentation masks.
 As noted previously, we can use the XA maps to get an idea of the location of the object in the image.
 Typically, the overall structure is captured best by the XA maps corresponding to the earlier diffusion steps.
 We, therefore, average the initial XA maps $\hat{M}_t^{(i)}$ from the first half of the diffusion process at resolution $16 \times 16$ in the U-Net that belong to all tokens that correspond to the words in <ORIGINAL CLASSNAME> to approximate the location of the object in the image (see also Figure \ref{fig:app_xa_visualization}).
 For example, for the dog breed "Cocker Spaniel", we average the XA maps that correspond to the 3 tokens that the CLIP tokenizer uses to encode this class name.
-We then normalize these to have a maximum value of $1$ to get our foreground segmentation which can then be upscaled to the spatial sizes of the VAE latent to obtain the mask $S_{\text{VAE}}$ as well as pixel space size to get the mask $S_{\text{PX}}$.
+We then upscale this initial segmentation mask to the resolution of the original image, normalize it to have a maximum value of $1$, and set all values below a pre-defined background threshold to 0 to obtain a first segmentation mask.
+Due to the low resolution and high amount of noise in the XA maps, this initial segmentation can be quite inaccurate.
+We therefore randomly sample 5 points from this initial mask and use it to prompt the HQ-SAM model.
+This gives us a binary mask in the size of the original image.
+We post-process this mask using erosion and dilation filtering as well as Gaussian blurring to obtain the mask in pixel space $S_\text{PX}$.
+We show examples of our masks in \cref{fig:app_segmentation_masks}.
+We found it beneficial to also regularize the distance in the VAE latent space and therefore downsample $S_\text{PX}$ by the VAE downsampling factor to obtain the VAE latent mask $S_\text{VAE}$.
 Given those masks, we can define our regularizer as:

 With this masked distance regularizer, we allow our optimization to arbitrarily change the foreground object, for example, it allows us to have large color changes that are not achievable with standard $l_p$ regularization while still enforcing a strong similarity in the background of the image.
 We emphasize that it is important to have an accurate description of the background to make sure that background pixels are not captured by words in the class name, which is why it is important to use detailed Flamingo captions instead of generic ones.